bruceravel/demeter/documentation/Artemis/startup/plot.rst

-Beneath that is a set of radio buttons for setting the k-weighting to be used in many of the kinds of plots that :demeter:`artemis` makes, including those made when pressingt he buttons above.
+Beneath that is a set of radio buttons for setting the k-weighting to be used in many of the kinds of plots that :demeter:`artemis` makes, including those made when pressing the buttons above.
 Note that these k-weight values are *only* used for making plots.
 The k-weight values used to evaluate fits are set in the Data window.
 The :guilabel:`kw` option uses the arbitrary (possibly non-integer) k-weighting value